SubirZ/DateRangePicker/README.md

 DateRangePicker is a Calendar Picker View to get you start and end dates in a single view. you can customse it as per your need.

-# To get a Git project into your build:
+# To import DateRangePicker into your project:

 ## Step 1.
 Add the JitPack repository to your build file